Neck

 Woman holding her neck

-Physical therapy for neck pain or injuries typically consists of the following goals:
+Physical therapy for neck pain typically focuses on:

-• Improve head & neck range of motion
+• Improving head and neck range of motion

 Whiplash is characterized by neck strain caused after a jerk or sudden movement forward or backward, causing the neck to extend beyond its typical range of motion.
 The unexpected force often causes the muscles and tendons in the neck to stretch and tear.